Momentum Guidance: Plug-and-Play Guidance for Flow Models: Experiments

 \subsection{Main results}

-We evaluate Momentum Guidance on ImageNet at \(256\times256\) using the official Rectified Flow codebase~\citep{let2025Liu} and an improved DiT-XL architecture~\citep{yao2025reconstruction} as our baseline.
-Details of model implementation and training are provided in the Appendix.

-Inference uses the standard Euler sampler with a uniformly discretized time grid.
-We additionally observe that using an unbiased version of the exponential moving average~\citep{kingma2014adam} and applying a mild normalization to the momentum yields tiny gains.
-Following findings in~\citep{kynkaanniemi2024applying}, restricting guidance to a time interval also improves performance; on ImageNet we sweep over \([0.1,0.6]\), \([0.1,0.7]\), \([0.2,0.6]\), and \([0.0,1.0]\). \textit{When CFG is enabled, we treat the CFG-adjusted velocity as the new velocity estimate} and keep CFG active at all timesteps.
-We report standard metrics, including Fréchet Inception Distance (FID)~\citep{heusel2017gans}, Inception Score (IS)~\citep{salimans2016improved}, and Precision/Recall (P/R)~\citep{sajjadi2018assessing}.
+\paragraph{Results on ImageNet} We evaluate Momentum Guidance on ImageNet at \(256\times256\) using the official Rectified Flow codebase~\citep{let2025Liu} with an improved DiT-XL architecture~\citep{yao2025reconstruction}.
+Implementation and training details are provided in the Appendix.
+Unless otherwise specified, we use the standard Euler sampler on a uniformly discretized time grid.
+For MG, we include the unbiased EMA correction~\citep{kingma2014adam} and momentum normalization.
+Motivated by Guidance interval~\citep{kynkaanniemi2024applying}, we also sweep the MG application interval over \([0.1,0.6]\), \([0.1,0.7]\), \([0.2,0.6]\), and \([0.0,1.0]\).
+When combined with CFG, MG treats the CFG-adjusted velocity as the base velocity estimate and keeps CFG active at every timestep.
+We report standard metrics: Fr\'echet Inception Distance (FID)~\citep{heusel2017gans}, Inception Score (IS)~\citep{salimans2016improved}, and Precision/Recall (P/R)~\citep{sajjadi2018assessing}.
+For each CFG scale and NFE budget, we select \((\alpha,\beta)\) by grid search on FID-10K and report the best configurations on FID-50K.

-For every setting (different CFG scales and NFEs), we perform a grid search over \(\alpha\) and \(\beta\) using FID-10K, and then evaluate the top configurations with FID-50K.
-Table~\ref{tab:cfg_vs_ours} shows that Momentum Guidance consistently improves FID across all sampling budgets and guidance strengths.
-The best result is obtained with CFG \(=1.2\) at \(64\) NFEs, where our method achieves the strongest FID among all tested configurations.
-Importantly, Momentum Guidance does \textit{\textbf{not}} degrade recall (diversity), in contrast to the monotonic recall drop observed when increasing CFG.
-Even without CFG, our method yields substantial improvements—on average a \(36.68\%\) reduction in FID—while also requiring only a \textit{\textbf{single}} network evaluation per step, meaning the sampling budget is effectively half of the CFG baseline.
+Table~\ref{tab:cfg_vs_ours} shows that Momentum Guidance consistently reduces FID across sampling budgets and guidance strengths.
+The strongest result is achieved at CFG $=1.2$ with $64$ NFEs, where MG obtains the best FID among all configurations in Table~\ref{tab:cfg_vs_ours}.
+Unlike simply increasing CFG, which improves precision at the cost of recall, MG improves sample quality without degrading recall.
+Even without CFG, MG reduces FID by $36.54\%$ on average while requiring only one network evaluation per step, and it yields a $25.42\%$ average reduction at CFG $=1.2$.
+We further compare against guidance-related baselines in Table~\ref{tab:ema_euler_cfg_interval}, including a CFG interval schedule that activates CFG only on $t\in[0.125,1]$~\citep{kynkaanniemi2024applying}.
+MG remains competitive across settings and reaches an FID of 1.553 with only 16 NFEs.